burglabs/knowledge-xlab/docs/getting-started.md

 We hope it will be just as useful for our students to get started as well as as a source of information for fellow researchers and colleagues in our fields.

 Since our perspective is always limited, we encourage and invite you to participate and contribute!

-Check [the README](readme.md) to learn more…
+If you've never worked with [GitHub](https://burglabs.github.io/xlab-docs/#/tools/git) before, here are some tutorials and introductions.
+Don't hesitate, it's not that complicated!
+Check [the README](readme.md) and get started!

 ## Contact